Thomas Brown (Florida politician)

 Thomas Brown (October 24, 1785 – August 24, 1867) was an American politician who served as Florida's second Governor from 1849 to 1853.
 He is buried at the Old City Cemetery in Tallahassee.

 Early life

-Thomas Brown was born in Westmoreland County, Virginia, United States, home to George Washington, James Monroe, and others.
+Thomas Brown was born on October 24, 1785, in Westmoreland County, Virginia, United States, home to George Washington, James Monroe, and others.

 Brown served in the War of 1812, and subsequently became chief clerk of the post office at Richmond.
 While in that position, he invented the post office letter box.

 In 1828, Brown moved with his family to the Florida Territory.